Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `setActionFlag`

-Sets a bit in the reference's action data attachment
+Sets a bit in the reference's action data attachment.

 ```lua
 myObject:setActionFlag(flagIndex)